cdhooper/amiga_devtest/README.md

 devtest utility can perform tests to verify that data can be reliably stored to and retrieved from the device media.

-> CAUTION: This test is destructive.
-Do not operate on a drive with data
+> CAUTION: This test is destructive when the -d flag is given.
+Do not
->          that you intend to keep.
+           operate on a drive with data that you intend to keep.

 Example:
 ```